-Session 1 - Before watching the High School Bass Club 102 video or reading the website background information, ask students what they know about forming a school-sanctioned club.
-Also ask students how many have helped form or belong to a sanctioned club at school, and what's involved.
+Session 1 - Before watching the High School Bass Club 101 video or reading the website background information, ask students what they know about the key concepts of bass fishing and boating safety.
+Also ask students how many have actually fished for bass from a boat and if any have helped form or belong to a sanctioned club at school.

-Have students download, or print and distribute the Pre-Lesson Student Worksheet (free PDF in the web link).
+Have students download, or print and distribute, the Pre-Lesson Student Worksheet (PDF on the web link).
 Instruct students to fill in the worksheet while watching the video.
 Go over the questions with the students before viewing so they know what to look and listen for.
 After viewing the video, review and discuss the answers to the questions as a class.
-There are four (4) videos associated with this topic and students should be encouraged to watch all four to gain a broader understanding of the topic.
+There are four (4) videos associated with this topic, and students should be encouraged to watch all four videos to gain a broader understanding of the topic.

-Next, divide the class into small groups (presentation teams) of three.
-Have students download and print, the Presenting a Bass Fishing Club Worksheet (free PDF on the web link).
+Next, divide the class into small groups (fishing teams) of three.
+Have students download and print or hand out to each student the Pros & Cons of Forming a Bass Fishing Club Worksheet (PDF on the web link).
 Ask them to review the details and assignments of the worksheet in preparation for Session 2.